bvanderveen/fcs-platform/readme.md

     $ ./build.sh

-Then, deploy and run the resulting binary on the Rpi (make .
+Then, deploy and run the resulting binary on the Rpi (make sure your public key is on the Rpi so you don't have to type your password).

     ./deploy.sh root@192.168.2.200